libvips/libvips/doc/libvips-basic.md

-Title: Aliases, helpers and macros
+Title: Operators by section -- Aliases, helpers and macros

 <!-- libvips/iofuncs/type.c -->

-# Aliases, helpers and macros

 A selection of basic aliases, [alias@GObject.Type] helpers and macro definitions used by libvips.